Startup Guide for PurpleAir Sensors

 - A blue light seen from the top of the sensor indicates the sensor is starting and will begin to glow the current AQI color shortly.

-Configuring WiFi and registering the sensor on the PurpleAir map is the same for all PurpleAir sensors.
+The WiFi configuration process is the same for all PurpleAir sensors.

-- Choose the WiFi network you would like the sensor to use, enter the password, and click save.
+- Choose the WiFi network you would like the sensor to connect to, enter the password for that network, and click Save.
 A hidden WiFi network can be entered by selecting the option at the bottom of the list.

 Registering your sensor places a map marker on the PurpleAir map.
 You will only need to do this once.
 If you would like to change any registration details, please complete the registration form again.
 You will need to use the same "Owner's Email" that was used in the first registration to make changes.